 1. Spearmint Might Help With Hirsutism

-A 30 days long study from 2009 proved that spearmint has a strong anti-androgenic effect, which means that it reduces the amount of free and total testosterone.
-Testosterone, as we know, is the cause of excessive facial hair growth in women with PCOS, which can be a major cause of psychological stress in these women.
+A 30 day randomized controlled study from 2009 indicated that spearmint has a strong anti androgenic effect; subjects that consumed spearmint tea experienced significant reductions in the amounts of free and total testosterone as compared with controls.
+Testosterone, as we know, is the cause of excessive facial hair growth in women with PCOS.

-Although, the duration of the trial was not long enough to accurately measure the reduction in the total amount of hair, and so there was no objective reduction.
-But the participants reported that the degree of hirsutism was improved (subjective improvement).
+Unfortunately, the duration of the trial was not long enough to accurately measure the reduction in the total amount of hair and there was no objective reduction.
+However, the participants reported that the degree of hirsutism was improved.

-The study also suggests that spearmint increases the levels of LH and FSH.
-In some cases of PCOS, there is an imbalance in these two hormones in PCOS which is the reason for the failure of ovulation in PCOS, leading to infertility.
-Though it's not clear whether this increase in FSH and LH levels is significant or not.
+The study also suggests that spearmint increases the levels of LH (Luteinizing Hormone) and FSH (Follicle-Stimulating Hormone).
+This is relevant because In some cases of PCOS, there is an imbalance of these two hormones which is then the reason why some women with PCOS are unable to ovulate, ultimately resulting in infertility.

-2. Might Help You Deal With Acne Associated With Polycystic Ovarian Syndrome
+2. Spearmint Might Help You Deal With Acne Associated With Polycystic Ovarian Syndrome

-An increased level of androgen leads to increased sebum production in and this, in turn, increases the formation of acne in women with PCOS.
+An increased level of androgen leads to increased production of sebum and skin cells.
+This, in turn, increases the presence and severity of acne in women with PCOS.

-Since spearmint is proven to reduce testosterone levels in the system, it might indirectly help with the management of acne in PCOS.
+Since spearmint has demonstrated an anti androgenic effect, it resulted in reduced testosterone levels meaning it has the potential to indirectly help with the management of acne in PCOS.

-Women with PCOS also struggle with weight gain a lot.
-The weight gain results from insulin insensitivity and is quite often difficult to get rid of.
-Also, being obese is a risk factor for PCOS.
-Therefore, lifestyle modification is one of the primary modes of managing PCOS.
+Women with PCOS also frequently struggle with undesirable weight gain.
+The weight gain results from insulin insensitivity and is quite often difficult to reverse.
+Additionally, obesity is a risk factor for PCOS.
+Therefore, lifestyle modification including dietary changes and incorporation of physical activity is one of the primary methods of managing PCOS.

-It's not recommended to depend on your tea to lose weight, but it seems it would be beneficial to add spearmint tea along with a good diet and exercise in your routine.
+Need i say, It is not recommended to depend solely on your tea to lose weight.
+However, it does appear beneficial to incorporate spearmint tea in your routine alongside a healthy diet and regular exercise.

 4. It Might Improve The Status of Follicles in the Ovary

 As the name suggests, PCOS is characterized by cyst formation in the ovaries.
-Formation of these cysts disrupts the normal functioning of ovaries leading to failure of ovulation and infertility.
+Formation of these cysts disrupts the normal functioning of ovaries, leading to the absence of ovulation and resulting infertility.

 Graafian follicles are the follicles in which the ovum develops before ovulation.
-So the presence of Graafian follicle is an indication of impending ovulation, and is, therefore, a good thing in this case as ovulation normally does not occur in PCOS.
+These are often absent in PCOS patients due to their altered follicle development and maturation.
+The presence of Graafian follicles is an indication of impending ovulation and is, therefore, a good thing as ovulation often does not occur in patients with PCOS.

 So, What Can We Conclude From These Studies?

-There is no known treatment for PCOS.
-All of the treatment options that are currently available only manages the symptoms but are not curative.
-So, in a scenario like this, anything natural that helps with the symptom is always better.
+This is nothing to be discouraged by as all of the treatment options that are currently available focus only on managing the symptoms PCOS and are not curative.
+So, in a scenario like this, anything natural that helps manage the symptoms is an definitely an option worth considering.